No-Cash-7970/duckySigner/README.md

 ## Dev mode

-Wails v3 provides a "dev mode" the watches for changes and automatically rebuilds the project when there is a change.
+Wails v3 provides a "dev mode" that watches for changes and automatically rebuilds the project when there is a change.
 Activate dev mode by running:

 ```bash
 wails3 dev